klangman/CinnamonBurnMyWindows/README.md

 ## Feedback

-Feel free to create an issue here on Github to give me feedback or to report any issues you find. **Please DO NOT open any issues against the original Gnome project.
-Open an issue here first so I can check if the issue has anything to do with my changes to support Cinnamon**
+Feel free to create an issue here on Github to give me feedback or to report any issues you find.
+**Please DO NOT open any issues against the original Gnome project.
+Open an issue here so I can check if the issue has anything to do with my changes to support Cinnamon**

 If you like this extension, please consider making a donation to the author of the original Gnome extension which makes up the vast majority of the code for this Cinnamon extension.
-Donation links can be found on this Github page:
+Donation links can be found on his Github page:

 https://github.com/Schneegans/Burn-My-Windows